Rhubarb Cake Recipe

 Instructions

-2. In a mixing bowl, combine the granulated sugar and melted butter until smooth.
+2. In a mixing bowl, combine the granulated sugar and melted butter until well blended and creamy, showing a smooth, pale mixture.1 cup granulated sugar

 Rhubarb Cake